 MRCN seeks up to nine dedicated, enthusiastic people to become the Local Food Project’s newest AmeriCorps members!
-Applications accepted through mid-July, 2014.
+Applications accepted beginning in May 2015.
 Visit our prospective AmeriCorps page to learn more.

 Improving Lives through Local Food!

 AmeriCorps members write grants, teach programs, recruit volunteers, and more.
 MRCN enrolls these AmeriCorps members and then sends them to work for local food nonprofits in mid-Missouri.

 You can meet our current AmeriCorps VISTA partners and view their work below.

 Sarah Cramer: Southern Boone Learning Garden’s AmeriCorps Activities CoordinatorAfter more than a year of working with the Southern Boone Learning Garden as an intern, Garden Club leader, and school-day teacher, Sarah began her year of AmeriCorps service in August of 2014.
 As SBLG Activities Coordinator, she schedules, plans, and leads garden classes with all of the district’s K-5 students.

 Sarah loves all things Missouri, and is always ready to recite the state’s symbols.
 What’s the state insect, you ask?
 Why, it’s the honeybee!(She also maintains two hives of these fascinating bugs.)

 Learn more about Sarah’s work at Southern Boone’s website.